Zezi-cmd/clan-turf/README.md

 ## Practice offline

+The two buttons under Community Claims are the **Online/Offline** toggle and **Clear my tiles**.
 Offline mode lets you experiment with Clan Turf without connecting to the sync server.
 Only your local claims are shown and nothing is sent. **Clear my tiles** is available offline to wipe the current world's local claims.

 ## Rally your clan in chat